petermichaux/maria/README.md

 * A model contains domain data.
 When a model changes, it informs its observers.

 * A view observes a model and represents its model's current state.
-Views have a controller.
-Views can have child views.
+A view has a controller.
+A view can have child views.

 * A controller decides what happens when a user interacts with its view.

-The observer pattern, composite pattern, and strategy pattern are embedded in Maria's Model, View, and Controller objects.
+The three core design patterns of MVC (observer, composite, and strategy) are embedded in Maria's Model, View, and Controller objects.
+Other patterns traditionally included in MVC implementations (e.g. factory method and template) make appearances too.

 Status